The glass is half full.

 City of Champaign Digital Divide Grant (2012).
 Written in collaboration with Reverend Nash of New Hope Academy, Champaign in collaboration with UC2B outreach operations, awarded $3000

-Community Informatics Initiative Grant for the Institution of Museum and Library Services (2009).
-Assistance with reporting in collaboration with Sharon Irish
+Community Informatics Initiative Grant for the Institution of Museum and Library Services (2009), assistance with reporting in collaboration with Sharon Irish

 “Soft” Skills – often related to the above

-From 2014-2020 Jeff Ginger was a Program Coordinator with the Illinois Informatics Institute and Adjunct Instructor at the School of Information Sciences at the University of Illinois at Urbana-Champaign.
-His work included aspects of all three missions of the University of Illinois: public engagement, teaching and research.
 Jeff draws upon a robust technical, multimedia and social science background, accented by teaching and organizational leadership, and first earned his rabble-rousing reputation as a result of activist research on structural racism as observed on Facebook.
 His doctoral scholarship and teaching was primarily situated in social and community informatics: deciphering the discourse and effects of the digital divide and Web2.0, critical pedagogy in technology education and contextualized study of human-computer interaction.
 Jeff’s dissertation focused specifically on the investigation of how public libraries foster digital literacies through community engagement, which ultimately led him to his current work as the director of the Champaign-Urbana Community Fab Lab, where he lent a critical but optimistic perspective to the study and implementation of makerspaces, particularly by tackling some of its most key challenges, such as cultivating and supporting diversity, a prerequisite to innovation, and sustainably establishing capacity-building technology education services in collaboration with underserved communities.